dragosdobro/pi-planner/README.md

 -	it just takes all Features and all Stories in order of priority and plans them in the PI Iterations
 -	if a story does not fit, it gets split across Iterations
 -	it tries to fill each iteration to its Recommended Load (not the Total Capacity)
--	also added a PI Planning correctness check, where we tally all the stories from the PI Planning + the leftover Backlog (where we have a story with multiple parts we sum them up) against the stories from the Original backlog.
+-	also added a PI Planning correctness check, where we tally all the stories from the PI Planning + the Leftover Backlog (where we have a story with multiple parts we sum them up) against the stories from the Original Backlog.
-- if the stories from the (PI Planning + Unplanned Backlog) DOES NOT EQUAL the Stories from the Original Backlog  then we have a problem
+- if the stories from the (PI Planning + Unplanned Backlog) DO NOT EQUAL the Stories from the Original Backlog then we have a problem
-- ihis way you have mathematical proof that the PI Planning is correct.
+- this way you have mathematical proof that the PI Planning is correct.
 - any other bugs should surface in case of other weird stories
 -	all the data is inputted manually in the PiPlannerApplicationTests.java class
 -	to help you with inputting the data, I created a sample PI_Scope_Helper_Template.xlsx